gmartens/hinklecraft/README.md

 # This is a plugin for minecraft that does a bit if trolling

 ## TODO List:
-* Falling out of world sends to superflat world
 * Mess up villager trades
 * Nether fortress more difficult
 * Dropped item(s) changed